sandyresearch/sandyresearch.github.io/_posts/2025-04-21-chipmunk-part-I.md

 1. **Slow-Changing, Sparse Activations:** DiT activations for MLP and attention change slowly across steps, and they are naturally sparse.
 2. **Cross-Step Deltas:** Because of the slow changing activations and natural sparsity, reformulating them to compute cross-step deltas make them even sparser.
 3. **Hardware-Aware Sparsity Pattern:** For both attention and MLP, we can pack dense shared memory tiles from non-contiguous columns in global memory.
-We open-source fast kernels for this\!
+We open-source fast kernels for this!

 | Hunyuan | VBench Quality | VB Semantic | VB Total | Resolution | Sparsity | Latency | Speedup |